-In year one class, I hot seated the character Captain Hook to help the children develop how to ask questions and also as a research task for my personal use, to help me gain an understanding of my character and for extra characterisation.
+In year one class, I hot seated the character Captain Hook to help the children develop how to ask questions.
+I also carried this out as a research task for my personal use, to help me gain an understanding of my character (Captain Hook) and for extra characterisation.
 As an extra part of research I have reflected on my hot seating.

 Ghaye (2011) argues that there are four common strategies of reflection.

 - Reflection in action – thinking on spot.

 - Reflection on practise – after the lesson evaluating

 - Reflection for action – for an aim or a specific reason

 - Reflection with action – mindful future action.